Mikhail Kuznetsov (politician): Biography

 Mikhail Kuznetsov was born on 22 August 1968 in Tyumen.

 From 1984 to 1985, he studied in Moscow at the Physics and Mathematics Boarding School No. 18 (now the Specialized Educational and Scientific Center - Boarding School named after A. N. Kolmogorov) at Moscow State University (one-year stream).
 He graduated from the Physics Department of Moscow State University.
 He served in the 242nd Training Centre for training junior airborne specialists in the area of the village of Gayzhunay, then in the Tula Airborne Division.

 He worked in a number of commercial banks, including the Premier Bank.
 In 1993, he acted as one of the founders of MDM Bank, and a year and a half after its creation, the bank became one of the thirty largest banks in Russia.
 He worked as Deputy Chairman and Chairman of the Board of MDM Bank.

 In 1995, Kuznetsov was elected to the State Duma on the list of the Liberal Democratic Party of Russia.
 From 1995 to 1999, he was Deputy Chairman of the Committee on Budget, Taxes, Banks and Finance.
 He took an active part in the development and adoption of the Tax and Budget Codes of Russia.
 He was a member of the Commission on Economics and Finance of the Interparliamentary Assembly of the CIS Member States.
 He was the chairman of the charitable foundation for supporting talented youth "Future of Science" in Pskov.
 On his initiative, the Good Deed charitable foundation was established in 2000, which provided assistance to orphans and gifted youth.

 In 1999, he won the elections to the State Duma in the Pskov single-mandate constituency No. 141 as an independent candidate.
-He was again the ,ember of the Committee on Budget, Taxes, Banks and Finance.
-In 2002-2003, he a member of the "People's Deputy" deputy group.
+He was again a member of the Committee on Budget, Taxes, Banks and Finance.
+In 2002-2003, he was a member of the "People's Deputy" deputy group.